joomla/user-interface-text/README.md

 * We have no style guide to determine the correct usage of en-GB for example: capitalisation and punctuation.
 * The primary aim is to create a single short document that will assist anyone writing new language strings for Joomla.
 * A secondary aim is that this style guide can be used as a basis for translation teams
+* Traditional rules of grammar do not always apply to the web.
+See [Break Grammar Rules on Websites for Clarity](http://www.nngroup.com/articles/break-grammar-rules/)

 ####Purpose
 * Establish official style guidelines for writing en-GB strings.